Who will be the next James Bond? In this mystery, it helps to take a look at who took up the 007 identity most recently. History can help us here.

 - Aaron Taylor-Johnson

-Luther himself, Idris Elba is one of the longest-standing Bond casting rumours.
-The role has lacked diversity, with only Lashana Lynch breaking that mould in the most recent action movies.
+Luther himself, Idris Elba is one of the longest-standing Bond casting rumors.
+The role has lacked diversity, with only Lashana Lynch breaking that mold in the most recent action movies.
 Fans also appreciate his suave personality, acting chops, and, let’s be real, how handsome he is.

 Unfortunately, Craig lasted so long as Bond that Idris Elba’s name has been thrown around for years, and we guess the actor is likely a little older than the studio wants.
-Additionally, Elba recently told Radio Times “Oh my God, no!
-I’ve been saying for years, no!” when asked about it after the new Luther movie’s middle finger to Bond.
+Additionally, Elba recently emphatically said he’s not going to nab the role when asked about the Luther movie’s middle finger to Bond.
+Although, some fans don’t want to believe it!
+Including Tom Hanks, funnily enough, who recently said he likes him for it.

 Cavill walked away from the fantasy series on his own accord, and some people speculated it was either because he wanted to be all-in on Superman, or leaving himself open for a long Bond audition process.
 This wouldn’t be the first time Cavill eyed this role, with him having lost out when he auditioned for Craig’s part in 2006.

-Cavill certainly has the action hero jaw and shoulders, but like Elba is is older than some of the people on this list, and has found himself without the franchise work that made him famous.
+Cavill certainly has the action hero jaw and shoulders, but, like Elba, he is older than some of the people on this list, and has found himself without the franchise work that made him famous.
 Still, a viable option if you ask us, should the studio feel he’s worth changing their quota for.

 Bridgerton TV series breakout Regé-Jean Page, 34, fits the bill for Bond rather nicely.
 He’s a fresh talent, who opted to untie himself from what could have been multiple seasons of Bridgerton, and has a polished vibe to him.